actuallyaridan/chirp/README.md

 ![Chirp logo](/src/images/users/chirp/banner.png)

-a social media project meant to mimic the feel of twitter but be better
+A social media project meant to mimic the feel of Twitter but be better

 ## Status